suruchi1997/ISE_244_proj/README.md

 # ISE_244_proj
-# Notebook consists implementaion part
+# Notebook consists implementation part
 # The report has various sections such as

 1) Problem definition